Mahmood Mamdani: Career

+In 1999, Mamdani was appointed director of the Institute of African Studies at Columbia University, a post he held until 2004.
+He has continued to teach there ever since (as of 2025).

+He was the director of the Makerere Institute of Social Research (MISR) in Kampala, Uganda, from 2010 until 2022.

+As of November 2025 he is the Herbert Lehman Professor of Government and a professor of anthropology, political science, and African studies at Columbia University.

+He also serves as the chancellor of Kampala International University in Uganda.

+Research and writing

 Mamdani specialises in the study of African and international politics, colonialism and post‐colonialism, and the politics of knowledge production.
-His works explore the intersection between politics and culture, a comparative study of colonialism since 1452, the history of civil war and genocide in Africa, the Cold War and the War on Terror, and the history and theory of human rights.
+His works explore the intersection between politics and culture, a comparative study of colonialism since 1452, the history of civil war and genocide in Africa, the Cold War and the War on Terror, and the theoretical history of human rights.

-His current research "takes as its point of departure his 1996 book, Citizen and Subject: Contemporary Africa and the Legacy of Colonialism".
-In Citizen and Subject, Mamdani argues that the post-colonial state cannot be understood without a clear analysis of the institutional colonial state.
+His research as of 2016 took "as its point of departure his 1996 book, Citizen and Subject: Contemporary Africa and the Legacy of Colonialism".
+In it, he argued that the post-colonial state cannot be understood without a clear analysis of the institutional colonial state.
 The nature of the colonial state in Africa was a response to the dilemma of the 'native question' and argued that it took on the form of a 'Bifurcated State'.
-This was characterised by 'direct rule' on the one hand which was a form of 'urban civil power' and focused on the exclusion of natives from civil freedoms guaranteed to citizens in civil society.
-Whilst on the other it was characterised by indirect rule which was rural in nature and involved the incorporation of 'natives' into a 'state enforced customary order' enforced by a 'rural tribal authority' which he termed as 'decentralised despotism'.
+This was characterised on the one hand by 'direct rule', which was a form of 'urban civil power' and focused on the exclusion of natives from civil freedoms guaranteed to citizens in civil society, and on the other hand by indirect rule, which was rural in nature and involved the incorporation of 'natives' into a 'state enforced customary order' enforced by a 'rural tribal authority', which he termed as 'decentralised despotism'.
 This state was 'Janus faced' and 'contained a duality: two forms of power under a single hegemonic authority'.
-In the post-colonial realm, the urban sphere was to an extent deracialised but the rural one remained subject to quasi colonial control whether at the hands of conservative rulers for whom it provided their own power base or those of radical ones with centralised authoritarian projects of their own.
+In the post-colonial realm, the urban sphere was to an extent deracialised but the rural one remained subject to quasi-colonial control whether at the hands of conservative rulers for whom it provided their own power base or those of radical ones with centralised authoritarian projects of their own.
 In this way both experiences reproduced 'one part of the dual legacy of the bifurcated state and created their own distinctive version of despotism'.
-Mamdani analyses extensive historical case studies in South Africa and Uganda to argue that colonial rule tapped into authoritarian possibilities whose legacies often persist after independence.
+Mamdani analysed historical case studies in South Africa and Uganda to argue that colonial rule tapped into authoritarian possibilities whose legacies often persist after independence.
 Challenging conventional perceptions of apartheid in South Africa as exceptional, he argues that apartheid was the generic form of a European colony in Africa, encompassing aspects of indirect rule and association.